staubibr/arslab-web/app-gis/readme.md

 ![Web Server.](/app-gis/webserver.png "Web Server image.")

 Development:
-- In `./app-gis/`,...
+- In `./app-gis/`, there are many folders and files to choose from
+  - Folder `./app-gis/classes` contains class level functions
+  - Folder `./app-gis/widgets` contains code for UI operations
+  - Folder `./app-gis/data` has sample data
+  - Folder `./app-gis/ol` contains OpenLayers packages.
+    - OpenLayers can be easily bundled with gis applications through Rollup, Webpack, etc.
+  - File `app-gis/application.js` contains a bulk of the work needed to run the gis application

 ## TODO:

-- Make an instructional video for users
-- Allow users to run their uploaded `.geojson` and `.txt`
+- Allow users to upload their `.geojson` and `.txt` files at once instead of one at a time
-- Run multiple simulations, each with their own simulation cycler
+  - Run multiple simulations, each with their own simulation cycler and legends
 - Let users change scale/legend colours
 - Let users decide where the center of the map is or maybe setup a "go-to x location"
 - Let users download simulation log
-- Add video recording
+- Let users video record the simulation

 ## Resources: